navarq/GettingAndCleaningDataProject/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The contents were extracted and the analysis files should be located with this extracted main directory.
-Therefore the steps to run the analysis is as follows:
+Therefore the steps to run the analysis are as follows:

 Step 1.
 Run R version 3.1.2.